Temporal Locality in Online Algorithms: Introduction

 Deterministic time-local online algorithms provide automatically the guarantee that all computers will make consistent decisions.
 The system will tolerate an arbitrary number of failures and ensure that the computers will also recover from transient faults, i.e., it is \emph{self-stabilizing}~\cite{Dolev2000,Dijkstra1974self-stabilizing}: in $T$ steps since the latest failure, all computers will deterministically make consistent decisions, without any communication.

-\subparagraph{Random Access to the Decision History.}
+\subparagraph*{Random Access to the Decision History.}

-A second benefit of time-local online algorithms is that they make it possible to efficiently access any past decision, with zero additional storage beyond the storage of the input stream.
-To look up a decision at any given time $i$, it is enough to look up the inputs at the $T$ previous time points and apply the deterministic time-local algorithm.
-With classic online algorithms one would have to either store the decision, store the local state, or re-run the entire algorithm up to point $i$.
+The second benefit of time-local online algorithms is that they make it possible to efficiently access any past decision with zero additional storage beyond the storage of the input stream.
+To recover a past decision at any time~$i$, it is sufficient to look up the last~$T$ inputs at time~$i$ and apply the deterministic time-local algorithm.
+With classic online algorithms, one would have to either store the decision, store the local state, or re-run the entire algorithm up to point $i$.

+\subparagraph*{Automated Synthesis of Optimal Time-Local Algorthms.} The simplicity of time-local algorithms allows to use \emph{computational techniques} to automate the design of time-local algorithms.
+We describe and implement a~novel \emph{algorithm synthesis method} that allows us to automate the design of optimal regular time-local algorithms for a~class of \emph{local optimization problems}.